monty-src/hulu-remix/README.md

 ### NextJS

-a populate React framework for building srver-rendered applications and static websites.
+a popular React framework for building srver-rendered applications and static websites.

 https://nextjs.org/